OneSignal logo

 How fast is OneSignal?

-Based on real-world data from notifications sent through Knock, OneSignal accepts push API requests with a median response time of 225ms (p50) and 545ms at the 99th percentile.
+Based on real-world data from notifications sent through Knock, OneSignal accepts push API requests with a median response time of 219ms (p50) and 687ms at the 99th percentile.

 How reliable is OneSignal?

-From January 22nd to April 22nd, OneSignal showed an error rate of 0.13% for 5xx responses and timeouts across <1M messages sent through Knock.
+From March 3rd to June 1st, OneSignal showed an error rate of 0.10% for 5xx responses and timeouts across 1M–10M messages sent through Knock.
 Knock automatically retries failed requests, so transient provider errors rarely affect end-user delivery.

 What are the pros and cons of OneSignal?